GabrielAmazonas/pucrio-dsa-dataengineering/README.md

 After analysing 120 years of Olympic Weightlifting Athletes Data, and the correlation between the Height, Weight, and IMC (Weight / Height ratio) of all medalists historically, this project concludes that:

-- A higher IMC *does not* correlates directly to a greater incidence of medals
+- A higher IMC *does not* correlate directly to a greater incidence of medals
-- The Height range between 160cm and 182cm have a considerable concentration of medals when compared to other height ranges
+- The Height range between 160cm and 182cm has a considerable concentration of medals when compared to other height ranges
-- Unlike the Height range mentioned previously, there is no Weight range that concentrates more olympic medals historically
+- Unlike the Height range mentioned previously, there is no Weight range that concentrates more Olympic medals historically